Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

 Seeds for shallots can be difficult to come by.
 If you do find them, you will want to start them indoors in late winter so that the seedlings are ready to be planted in your garden 4 to 6 weeks before your last frost.
 They will be slow to get started, but once started grow faster than their onion cousins.

 Most people plant bulbs that are also referred to as cloves (like garlic).
 The bulbs are planted in the fall, like garlic.
 In colder areas, plant your bulbs by the middle of October.
 If you are unable to get them planted on time, then wait until spring.
-Shallots are hardy in growing zones 3 through 10 so have no problem overwintering in your garden.
+Shallots are hardy in growing zones 3 through 10 so they have no problem overwintering in your garden.

 Plant your bulbs 4 to 6 inches apart with the pointed end up.
 They need more space than garlic because the cloves grow outwards, rather than in a tight bulb like garlic.
 Planting depth is just below the surface.